 Talk to your tenants about grilling safety tips and show them the safest locations for grilling.
 Remind them to grill in well-ventilated areas.
 Also, be sure that you inform your tenants that they must grill at a safe distance away from the building and any combustible and flammable material.

 Enjoy your Fourth of July celebration!
-For better communication with tenants, try Tellus and see how easy it is to keep everyone on the same page.
+For better communication with tenants, try the Tellus superapp and see how easy it is to keep everyone on the same page.